 Over 500 people have visited space since Gagarin's pioneering mission, twelve of which walked on the Moon.
 Although it's more cost effective to explore space using robotic probes, we will need to learn how humans can live in such environments if we ever want to colonise the Solar System.

-Russia, Japan, China, India, Europe, and the USA, have all stated that they would like to complete a manned mission to the Moon within the next century, and the European Space Agency (ESA) aims to complete a manned mission to Mars by 2030.
+Russia, Japan, China, India, Europe, and the USA, have all stated that they would like to complete a crewed mission to the Moon within the next century, and the European Space Agency (ESA) aims to complete a crewed mission to Mars by 2030.